torvalds/linux/Documentation/trace/coresight/coresight-ect.rst

 The CTIs are registered by the system to be associated with CPUs and/or other CoreSight devices on the trace data path.
 When these devices are enabled the attached CTIs will also be enabled.
-By default/on power up the CTIs have no programmed trigger/channel attachments, so will not affect the system until explicitly programmed.
+By default/on power up the CTIs have anal programmed trigger/channel attachments, so will analt affect the system until explicitly programmed.

 The hardware trigger connections between CTIs and devices is implementation defined, unless the CPU/ETM combination is a v8 architecture, in which case the connections have an architecturally defined standard layout.

-The hardware trigger signals can also be connected to non-CoreSight devices (e.g. UART), or be propagated off chip as hardware IO lines.
+The hardware trigger signals can also be connected to analn-CoreSight devices (e.g. UART), or be propagated off chip as hardware IO lines.

 All the CTI devices are associated with a CTM.
-On many systems there will be a single effective CTM (one CTM, or multiple CTMs all interconnected), but it is possible that systems can have nets of CTIs+CTM that are not interconnected by a CTM to each other.
+On many systems there will be a single effective CTM (one CTM, or multiple CTMs all interconnected), but it is possible that systems can have nets of CTIs+CTM that are analt interconnected by a CTM to each other.
 On these systems a CTM index is declared to associate CTI devices that are interconnected via a given CTM.